It’s hard to place a value on Bible memorization. The verses I learned

 coloring pages (preferably relating to verses you are memorizing or

-things you are learning in class) to occupy one-time visitors, younger
+things you are learning in class) to occupy first-time visitors, younger

 students, or any student who is waiting his/her turn to quote a verse.